SitePen/dgrid/README.md

 <h1>Column Plugins</h1>
 The following modules are plugins designed for specific columns of cells.
-This plugins are used by creating an instance and using it was a column in the layout.
-For example, to create a layout where the first column has a tree expander and the second column has a checkbox, we could do:
+This plugins are used by creating an instance and using it was a column in the columns.
+For example, to create a columns where the first column has a tree expander and the second column has a checkbox, we could do:
 <pre>
 define(["d-list/OnDemandTable", "d-list/Tree", "d-list/CheckBox"], function(Table, Tree, CheckBox){
 	table = new Table({
 			store: myHierarchicalStore, // a Dojo object store
-			layout: [ // define the columns
+			columns: [ // define the columns
 				// first column will have a tree expander: new Tree({name:'Name', field:'name'}),
 				// second column will render with a checkbox: